TechwriterSSchmidt/Haptic-Horizon/README.md

 Unlike simple proximity sensors, Haptic Horizon understands context:
 *   **Smart Terrain:** Detects walls, drop-offs, and stairs using 3D gradient analysis.
 *   **Heat Vision:** Identifies people, pets, and electronics by combining heat signatures with object size.
+*   **Glass & Fog Detection:** Uses Ultrasonic waves to detect transparent obstacles (Glass) that LiDAR misses, and to filter out false positives from fog or steam.
 *   **Find Me:** Automatically vibrates if dropped so it can be easily located.
 Can also be triggered via Bluetooth (App or Camera Shutter).

 It's designed to be a discreet, powerful companion that translates distance and temperature into intuitive vibration patterns.
 The closer or hotter the object, the more distinct the feedback.